 - Bring up a big pot full of water to a gentle simmer (NOT BOILING) and fill the cooler up with hot water.
 Boiling water may damage the interior of your cooler so ensure the water is only hot and not boiling.

 - Seal the lid of the cooler shit and wait for 30 mins to 1 hour depending on the size of your cooler.

-- While the cooler warms up, pull out your brisket from the smoker and wrap it up using aluminum foil or butcher paper.
+- While the cooler warms up, pull out your brisket from the smoker and wrap it up using foil paper or butcher paper.

 - Throw the water out of the cooler and line the interior walls of the cooler with clean towels and place the wrapped meat in the center.

 - Close the lid and let the meat rest.

 Since the meat needs to go into the cooler straight off the smoker, we suggest you time the preparation of the cooler properly to ensure zero downtime.